susisetianingsih/susisetianingsih/README.md

 # Hi 👋, I'm Susi Setianingsih

-I am a freshgraduate in Informatics from Universitas Jenderal Soedirman.
-I have a strong interest in data analysis, data science, machine learning, UI UX design, and web programming.
-I am highly curious, eager to learn, quick to pick up new skills, and easily adaptable.
-I possess strong analytical skills, proficiency in data visualization, and problem-solving skills.
+I am a freshgraduate in Informatics, Universitas Jenderal Soedirman.
+I have experience in developing IT solutions such as data analysis, process automation, information systems, and creating UI designs.
+With a strong curiosity and desire to learn, I can quickly acquire new skills and adapt easily.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=susisetianingsih&label=Profile%20views&color=0e75b6&style=flat" alt="susisetianingsih" /> </p>